Data Selection for Language Models via Importance Resampling: with Hashed N-gram Features

+For efficiency and scalability, we instantiate \IS with hashed n-gram features.
+Later in Section~\ref{sec:metric}, we test whether hashed n-gram features preserve the information needed to select data relevant to the target.

-\paragraph{Feature extractor.} We have the many choices for the feature extractor, including n-grams and BERT features~\citep{devlin2019bert}.
-For simplicity and scalability, we use a hashed n-gram feature extractor inspired from fasttext models~\citep{joulin2017bag,weinberger2009feature}.
-Specifically, we split each example into words and form a list of unigrams and bigrams.
-Then, we hash the unigrams and bigrams into 10k buckets.
-For example, if the text input $x$ is ``Alice is eating.'', we first form the list [Alice, is, eating, Alice is, is eating] and hash each element into an index between 0 and 9999, incrementing 1 in the feature vector $z$ for each hashed index.
-While the underlying space of text is exponential in the number of possible words, the n-gram features $z$ are 10k-dimensional vectors of occurrence counts for each bucket.
+\paragraph{Hashed n-gram features.} We consider hashed n-gram features inspired from fasttext~\citep{joulin2017bag,weinberger2009feature}.
+Specifically, for each example $x$ we form a list of unigrams and bigrams, hash each n-grams into one of $m$ buckets ($m=10000$ in this paper), and return the counts of the hashed buckets in a $m$-dimensional feature vector $z \in \mathbb{N}^m$.
+For example, if the text input is ``Alice is eating'', we form the list \texttt{[Alice, is, eating, Alice is, is eating]}, hash each element of this list to get a list of indices \texttt{[1, 3, 3, 2, 0]} and return the vector of counts for each index \texttt{[1, 1, 1, 2, $\dots$ ]}.
 While the hashing introduces some noise due to collisions, we find that this is a simple and effective way to incorporate both unigram and bigram information.
-We also experiment with using only unigrams for comparison in Section~\ref{sec:continued}.

-\paragraph{Generative importance weight estimator.} We estimate the raw and target feature distributions with bag-of-ngrams generative models.
-In particular, given n-gram counts $z\in \R^{10000}$, the target bag-of-ngrams model $\hatpfeat$ with parameters $\gamma \in \R^{10000}$ computes the probability of $z$ as
+\paragraph{Bag of hashed n-grams model.} We parameterize the raw and target feature distributions $\pfeat$ and $\qfeat$ as bag-of-ngrams models.
+The bag-of-ngrams model has parameters $\gamma \in \Delta^m$, which is a vector of probabilities on the hash buckets that sums to 1, Under this model, the probability of a feature vector $z\in \mathbb{N}^m$ is